nordinr/google-appscript/README.md

 Info
 ==============
 Instead of using default response email from google form.
-This code are able to select which row+column in the response sheet and send it to corresponding email.
+This code are able to select which row+column in the response sheet and send it to the corresponding email (or you can specify it manually)

-Additional file.txt (in gsheet formula) generate recursive unique id after form being submitted.
+Additional random-formula-for-sheet (gsheet formula) generate unique id after form being submitted.
 This is why i made my own script.